Stochastic dynamics of Arctic sea ice Part I: Additive noise: Results : Additive Noise Cases

-Previously we calculated perturbatively the first three moments using (in part) the noise amplitude $\sigma$ as a small parameter.
-We found the standard deviation at $O(\sigma)$, and the mean and skewness at $O(\sigma^2)$ \citep{MW:2013}.
+Previously we calculated perturbatively the first three moments using (in part) the noise amplitude $\sigma$ as a small parameter, finding the standard deviation at $O(\sigma)$, and the mean and skewness at $O(\sigma^2)$ \citep{MW:2013}.
 In Fig.~\ref{fig:comparison_perennial_seasonal}, we compare the analytic solutions with the numerical solutions for three different values of $\Delta F_0$.
-The match between two solutions is excellent for lower values of $\Delta F_0$, but the deviation grows with $\Delta F_0$.

-In Fig.~\ref{fig:comparison_perennial_delf} the analytic and numerical solutions are compared over the entire domain of $\Delta F_0$ in which the deterministic perennial ice-states are stable steady-state solutions.
-The red lines show the summer energy values at the end of August and the blue lines at the end of March.
-Again we see that the analytic solutions capture the core physical processes very well for lower values of $\Delta F_0$, and hence the analytic theory describes the contemporary thick sea ice-variability.
-The deviation between the theory and the numerical solutions that starts to appear as $\Delta F_0$ increases is due to fact that the perturbative solutions fail to include the asymmetric effects associated with the ice-albedo-feedback at first-order in the perturbative solutions.
+The match between two solutions is excellent for lower values of $\Delta F_0$, but, as expected, the deviation grows with $\Delta F_0$.
+The deviation between the theory and the numerical solutions that starts to appear as $\Delta F_0$ increases is due to fact that, at first order, the perturbative solutions fail to include the asymmetric effects associated with the ice-albedo-feedback as seen in the structure of the seasonally varying potentials.

-We have established that in the range of $\Delta F_0$ where perennial ice-states are stable, the numerical simulations confirm the validity of our perturbative analytic method.
-The essence of the perturbative theory is that to first approximation the PDF is Gaussian with a mean equal to that of the deterministic steady-state solutions and the standard deviation changes periodically depending on the time-dependent state of stability.
+The essence of the perturbative theory is that to first approximation the PDF is Gaussian with a mean equal to that of the deterministic steady-state solutions and the standard deviation changes periodically depending on the time-dependent state of stability as reflected in the ice-potential.
 The deviation of the stochastic means from the deterministic solutions and the skewness appear at second order.
 The basic behavior of the solutions at each order is determined by the interplay between the stability of the ice, the nonlinearly induced asymmetry in the response, and the intensity of the noise-forcing.
-In particular, the analytic solutions nicely describe the memory effect in a delayed integral form, which is used to interpret the seasonality of the stochastic solutions.
-The memory effect consists of two components.
-The first represents the annual accumulation of past statistical fluctuations determined by the Floquet exponent of the deterministic solutions, and the second is the seasonal accumulation underlying the seasonal cycle of the stochastic solutions.
+In particular, the analytic solutions nicely describe the memory effect in the form of a delayed integral, which is used to interpret the seasonality of the stochastic solutions.
+The memory effect combines the cumulative influence of the interaction between the statistical fluctuations over the seasonal cycle and the stabilizing and destabilizing processes embodied in the deterministic ice-potential, which is also reflected in the Floquet exponents of the deterministic solutions.

 The increasingly non-Gaussian behavior as $\Delta F_0$ increases demonstrates the limitations of the analytic method.
 The reason for this deviation is clear; the method is based upon small-amplitude noise-forcing and thus implicitly assumes that the behavior of stochastic paths is mainly controlled by the stability and the asymmetry embodied in the deterministic solutions.
 Such behavior depends principally upon the characteristics inherited from the deterministic solutions, rather than the stochastic paths.
 However, when $\Delta F_0$ is large, thin ice is particularly sensitive to the ice-albedo-feedback.
 Therefore, the stochastic paths are not only affected by the stability and the asymmetry of the deterministic dynamics but they are also highly dependent upon the noise induced variability.
 For example, positive stochastic forcing during summer is magnified due to the ice-albedo-feedback and then significantly damped during winter by the intensification of the longwave stabilization.
 This leads to a larger response of the statistical moments relative to the analytic solutions.